ue bot icon

 • The idea of potential loss plays a large role in human decision-making.
 In fact, people seem to be more motivated by the thought of losing something than by the thought of gaining something of equal value.

-• Probably the most straightforward use of the scarcity principle occurs in the “limited-number” tactic, when the customer is informed that a certain product is in short supply that cannot be guaranteed to last long.
+• Probably the most straightforward use of the scarcity principle occurs in the “limited-number” tactic when the customer is informed that a certain product is in short supply and cannot be guaranteed to last long.

 • Related to a limited-number technique is the “deadline” tactic, in which some official time it is placed on the customer’s opportunity to get what the compliance professional is offering.